mylab-log/log/README.md

   },
   "Facts": {
     "fact1": "fact1",
-    "fact2": "fact2",
+    "fact2": "fact2"
+  },
-    "exception": {
+  "Exception": {
     "Message": "Big exception",
     "Type": "System.NotSupportedException",
-      "StackTrace": "   at Demo.Program.CreateException() in C:\\..\\src\\Demo\\Program.cs:line 93",
+    "StackTrace": "   at Demo.Program.CreateException() in C:\\..\\src\\Demo\\Program.cs:line 130",
     "Inner": {
       "Message": "Inner message",
       "Type": "System.InvalidOperationException",
-        "StackTrace": "   at Demo.Program.CreateException() in C:\\..\\src\\Demo\\Program.cs:line 87"
+      "StackTrace": "   at Demo.Program.CreateException() in C:\\..\\src\\Demo\\Program.cs:line 120",
+      "Labels": {
+        "unsuppoted": "true"
+      },
+      "Facts": {
+        "Inner exception fact": "inner fact"
       }
     }
   }
 }
 ```

-### Exceptions
+## Exception

 An exception may store facts and labels which will be represents in `LogEntity`.
+To assign log facts and labels to exception object please use `ExceptionLogData`.

-To set exception for `LogEntity` use method `SetException`.
-It add or replace fact with key `exception` which stores exception info.
+To set exception for `LogEntity` use implicit conversion assignment when assign an exception to property `Exception`.

 The following example shows how use exception to attach log facts and labels: